nstjean05/Obsidian-Vault/CMPT 360 (Comparative Programming Languages)/Lesson 23 - Composition.md

 https://www.geeksforgeeks.org/c-sharp-decision-making-else-else-ladder-nested-switch-nested-switch/

 **[3]** b.
 What are the pros and cons for Python's use of indentation to denote compound statements in control statements?
 - There are many pros and cons of this method.
-One of the l
+One of the largest pros is that this can enforce readability, making the language easier to understand.
+However, this method of typing is unfamiliar to most other languages, which can lead to confusion from other programmers.
+When transferring a block of Python code between editors, sometimes the whitespace can be also removed, which leads to a painstaking process of re-indentation (avoided in languages which use {} to group blocks).

 **[3]** c.
 Speculate on the reasons control can be transferred into a C loop statement